-records (on 2 column tables) of the measured values of inductance, resistance, capacitance paired with measured frequency on the Multiple Sensor Interface device.
-For these tests (Fig.5) were used arrays(PCBs) of inductors, resistors, capacitors that allow to obtain various different values just by changing a jumper/switch, also were used single components (including in series or parallel association); these fixed value components were connected as the sensor on the device.
-The various figures with plots/graphs on this article will show both the experimental data obtained on the mentioned tests, as well the theoretical graphs obtained from circuit analysis of the device, for comparison purposes; also at the end of the article on Appendix B are tables with the experimental data obtained on the mentioned tests.
+So the tests chosen for characterizing the device were records (on 2 column tables) of the measured values of inductance, resistance, capacitance paired with measured frequency on the Multiple Sensor Interface device.
+For these tests (Fig.5) were used arrays(PCBs) of inductors, resistors, capacitors that allow to obtain various different values just by changing a jumper/switch, also were used single components (including in series or parallel association); these fixed value components were connected as the sensor on the de-The various figures with plots/graphs on this article vice. will show both the experimental data obtained on the mentioned tests, as well the theoretical graphs obtained from circuit analysis of the device, for comparison purposes; also at the end of the article on Appendix A are tables with the experimental data obtained on the mentioned tests.